Angels and More Angels

 By Dennis Love

 About 60 years after Jesus had risen from the dead and ascended back to the Father in heaven, John was worshipping Jesus on the Lord’s Day on a deserted island called Patmos.
 During his time of worship, Jesus shows up and John has the privilege of seeing Jesus in His resurrected glorified body.
 In Revelation 5:11, Jesus allows John to see so many angels around the throne of God worshipping Him that he could not number them.
 He says the number of them was ten thousand times ten thousand and thousands of thousands.
 Ten thousand times ten thousand is a lot of angels.
-That comes to 100 million angels surrounding the throne of God worshipping Him.
+That comes to 100 million surrounding the throne of God worshipping Him.
 But if you want to get technical, the total number of angels John saw far exceeds the 100 million number.
 Ten thousand was the highest numerical figure in the Greek language.
-So, ten thousand times ten thousand and thousands of thousands is John’s way of telling us that there were more angels than can be counted.
+So, ten thousand times ten thousand and thousands of thousands is John’s way of telling us that there were more of them than can be counted.
 This is what I call “Angels and More Angels.”

 Ray Stedman says that angels render service in some of the following ways and he backs it up with Scriptures.

 - Encouragement—Judges 6:12